 04 of 12

 Easily reachable by train and bus, Cadiz it one of the most convenient Seville day trips.
-Travel times and prices are similar (just over an hour and a half and around 12 euros) It is also easy to combine Cadiz and Jerez in the same trip: Day Trip to Cadiz and Jerez from Seville.Continue to 5 of 12 below.
+Travel times and prices are similar (just over an hour and a half and around 12 euros) It is also easy to combine Cadiz and Jerez in the same trip, such as this tour of Cadiz and Jerez from Seville.Continue to 5 of 12 below.

 05 of 12

 A small city, Jerez is famous for its sherry production and horse festival.
 Developing an appreciate for sherry in the city where it was invented is a great way to spend a few hours, and there's also the famous Jerez horse show, but there isn't much else to do in Jerez.
-It's best to combine it with a trip to Cadiz.
+It's best to combine it with a trip to Cadiz (book direct).

 Jerez is en route to Cadiz by bus and train.
 It costs around 7 euros and takes an hour, whichever form of transport you take.